PNNL-Comp-Mass-Spec/CRNT4SBML/docs/generating_c_graphs.rst

     c.get_network_graphml()

 This will provide a GraphML file for the Fig1Cii network in the current directory under the name network.graphml.
-We may then use this file within Cytoscape by opening up the application navigating to the menu bar selecting file -> Import -> Network from File... then selecting network.graphml from the appropriate directory.
-Some simple modifications lead to the following C-graph.
+We may then use this file within Cytoscape by opening up the application and navigating to the menu bar selecting File -> Import -> Network from File... then selecting network.graphml from the appropriate directory.
+We can then import the :download:`CRNT4SBML Cytoscape Style <../sbml_files/crnt4sbml_cytoscape_style.xml>` by navigating to the menu bar selecting File ->
+Import -> Styles from File ... then selecting crnt4sbml_cytoscape_style.xml from the appropriate directory.
+Once the style has been imported, we can use this style by selecting "Style" in the Control Panel and selecting "CRNT4SBML Style" in the Current Style drop down box.
+Using the CRNT4SBML Style leads to the following C-graph.

 .. image:: ./images_for_docs/fig1Cii_c_graph.png
    :width: 500px